Syberia (video game): Plot

-Upon moving on, Kate's journey brings her to Komkolzgrad, a dusty Communist-era industrial mining complex run by the eccentric and somewhat crazy Serguei Borodine.
+Upon moving on, Kate's journey brings her to Komkolzgrad, a dusty communist-era industrial mining complex run by the eccentric and somewhat crazy Serguei Borodine.
 Finding that he stole Oscar's hands for his automaton organist work, she agrees to help him bring Helena Romanski, a washed-up opera singer who he is obsessed with, back to the complex to sing for him in order to get back the hands.
 Helping out a drunk test pilot named Boris to fix one of Hans inventions – a clockwork flying machine – Kate gains his assistance in operating an airship that takes her to the Aralbad spa, only to discover that Helena has become disillusioned in believing she is too old to sing, prompting Kate to help her recover.

 Returning to the mining complex with Kate, Helena performs for Borodine, only to be imprisoned by him in his desire to keep her at his side as his personal opera singer.
 Refusing to allow this to happen, Kate rescues Helena, recovers Oscar's hands, and attempts to leave with both via the train.
 Although Borodine attempts to stop them, Kate makes use of some dynamite to thwart his efforts, killing him in the process, and allowing the train to continue onwards, reaching Aralbad.
 Upon arriving, Kate finds Hans waiting at the spa, delighted that she has brought him the train and Oscar.
 Showing little concern for his sister's death, Hans signs the factory release papers without reading them.
 Before Kate boards a plane that will bring her back to New York, she quickly changes her mind and rushes to rejoin Hans on the train, offering to help him realise his dream, abandoning her job and her unfaithful fiancé back home.

 Development

-The game was produced entirely in Montreal by 35 people under the direction of the late Benoît Sokal on a budget of €2 million using Virtools Development Environment 2.1.
+The game was produced entirely in Montreal by 35 people under the direction of Benoît Sokal on a budget of €2 million using Virtools Development Environment 2.1.
 Its budget was the highest of any Microïds game by that time.
 Benoît Sokal indicated in an interview that at one time the development team were considering to create one single game for the Syberia story, but decided not to, as it was so large.

 Sokal's earlier game, Amerzone, is located in the same fictional universe and Syberia contains some references to it.